baronfac/baronfac/README.md

 I’m a iOS Developer working mostly on neat UI ideas and lean background algorithms.

-Check out my app and be part of the final beta-test here:
+Check out my app 'Bill Voyage' and be part of the final beta-test here:

 https://testflight.apple.com/join/Fn2WBPTo